Liam Dann: Petrol prices rise as Trump pumps oil market

 Markets are volatile so it's a bit of a fool's game trying to predict what that means for petrol prices at the pump next week.

-Alright, whatever, odds are you'll be paying more.
+All right, whatever: Odds are you'll be paying more.

 About this time last year oil prices were spiking towards US$100 barrel as the global economy expanded, the Kiwi dollar was falling and there was a fuel tax impending.